damianboh/sg_attractions_outings_django/README.md

 Django Webapp that allows users to:

 - search for attractions in Singapore
-- create outings to any attraction
+- create outings to visit any attraction
 - invite other users for the outings
-- access REST API endpoints to pull information and perform tasks (JWT authorization mechanism)
+- access REST API endpoints to pull information and perform above tasks (JWT authorization mechanism)

 The <a href='https://tih-dev.stb.gov.sg/api-products-documentation'>Singapore Tourism Info Hub API</a> is used to populate attractions data in the internal SQL database.